Curious about Zyia Active and their clothing? Here’s an honest Zyia review and look at my experience with the company and clothing as a former rep.

 Considering the unpredictable quality of Zyia clothing, I felt that the price for Zyia was too high, especially considering that not all of their leggings are squat proof and some of the sizing could be off.

 Some of the other clothing brands I’ve promoted are higher priced as well, but they are consistently high quality and have some “perks”.
-For example: GoLite is made from recycled plastic bottles; prAna uses organic cotton and recycled materials, and has regular sales; Under Armour has competitive prices, regular sales, and supports our military and first responders.
+For example: GoLite is made from recycled plastic bottles; prAna uses fair trade and often organic cotton and recycled materials, and has regular sales; Under Armour has competitive prices, regular sales, and supports our military and first responders.

 I am a budget conscious shopper, and I always look for good deals, so initially it was very difficult for me to be okay with the prices of the Zyia clothing, but I got a discount so I was fine with it at first.
 But buying clothing regularly at those prices can add up, and even though I could write those off as business expenses, it cuts into profits.